lpsouza/lpsouza.github.io/README.md

 This repository contains the files of my humble website!

-My website has originally created with Wordpress and i have have a hard work to migrate to Jekyll!
+My website was originally created with Wordpress and i have a hard work to migrate to Jekyll!

 ## Working in progress